 How do you make them all work together while still being able to produce unique content across each channel?

-There are some worthwhile benefits to adopting an omnichannel strategy, as well as it being one of our top marketing trends!
+There are some key benefits to adopting an omnichannel strategy.

 The obvious one is the cohesion between your business channels in terms of the brand strategy and identity.

 On top of this businesses can also see better attribution data collected across all channels which will be beneficial for future segmentation and optimising their media spending.